tallseanlynch/portfolio/src/three-instance-stats/readme.md

 Make sure this is not imported into any production builds and only used for dev testing.

 ## Usage step 1
-Comment out variables which you would like to get an instance count.
+Comment out variables which you would like to get an instance count of, import then from three-instance-stats instead.
 If using TypeScript, you will need to import some classes from three for their types.
 Include InstanceStats for a React component that will display stats as a table.

 ```js
 import {